srobo/team-emails/SR2020/2020-05-22-virtual-competition-transition.md

 Hi all,

-In light of everything happening, and the uncertainty it brings, we're unfortunately cancelling the in-person competition for Student Robotics 2020.
+In light of recent events, and the uncertainty it has brought, we're unfortunately cancelling the in-person competition for Student Robotics 2020.

 ## Virtual Competition